SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

 \subsection{Discussion}

-\textbf{ACK dropped by network anomalies.} When ACK packets are dropped due to network anomalies, corner cases may occur: (1) The ACK packet indicates a successfully transmitted SEND WR that has already consumed the RECV WR.
-In this case, the sender assumes the WR has failed and retransmits it after switching to the backup QP.
-However, since the original receive WR has been consumed, this results in a Receive not Ready (RNR) error.
-(2) Some scenarios, such as NCCL LL128~\footnote{NCCL LL128 is a low-latency communication protocol that uses 128-byte atomic writes with embedded flags to improve bandwidth while preserving synchronization across GPUs.}~\cite{nccl}, require write-once semantics and strict bytewise ordering during WR execution to ensure flags are written after the payload.
-If the ACK for the flag packet is lost and a fallback occurs, SHIFT retransmits the entire WRs, leading to byte ordering violations.

-These scenarios are hard to handle because: (1) when all traffic passes through a single RNIC, the receiver RNIC discards duplicate packets based on their sequence numbers, even if an ACK is dropped.
-In contrast, when switched to the backup QP, exact RNIC states cannot be synchronized.
-(2) Synchronizing WR-level transmission progress between receiver and sender is impractical because the RDMA layer does not know how SEND and RECV WRs are matched, nor whether an LL128 write has completed.

-In such corner cases, applications may still be disrupted by network anomalies.
-Further investigation of these issues is left for future work.

-\textbf{Relieving straggler issues.} In some cases, although no explicit failures occur, performance may still be degraded by network grey failures or contention, resulting in straggler workers that slow down overall training progress~\cite{megascale}.
-For instance, grey failures can cause intermittent and silent packet drops, often triggered by firmware bugs, driver bugs, or external temperature variations~\cite{onesizefitsnone}.
-And because RDMA adopts Go-Back-N (GBN) retransmission, each lost packet invalidates all subsequent packets, causing substantial performance degradation.

-Although SHIFT is not designed to detect such straggler issues, it can cooperate with existing straggler detection mechanisms.
-Once a straggler is detected and its impact becomes more detrimental than switching to the backup RNIC, SHIFT can proactively redirect RDMA traffic to the backup RNIC using the recovery mechanism described in \S\ref{sec:recovery}, as both scenarios involve switching RDMA traffic while it is still in transit.
-This approach ensures seamless traffic redirection.

-\textbf{GPUDirect RDMA (GDR)~\cite{gdr}.} GDR enables direct access to GPU memory by the RNIC, reducing the host-device memory copy overhead.
-As GDR does not change the application's utilization of RDMA, as outlined in \S \ref{sec:rdmaoverview}, and SHIFT is a pure software solution, SHIFT is compatible with GDR as long as the backup RNIC supports GDR.

-\textbf{RNICs with different verbs APIs.} As described in \S\ref{sec:setupphase}, shadow control verbs initialize and manage backup RDMA resources by exactly the same verbs and attributes.
-Consequently, shadow control verbs only support backup RNICs that are compatible with the same verbs and attributes utilized by the default RNIC.
-To the best of our knowledge, most RNICs on a single server are compatible with each other's verbs for ease of maintenance, we leave the support for RNICs with different verbs APIs on a server to future work.
+\textbf{RNICs with different attributes.} As described in \S\ref{sec:setupphase}, shadow control verbs initialize and manage backup RDMA resources by replaying the same verbs with the same attributes.
+Consequently, shadow control verbs require the backup RNIC to support the same verbs and attributes as the default RNIC.
+To the best of our knowledge, RNICs within a server are typically compatible at the verbs level for ease of maintenance.
+We leave support for heterogeneous RNICs with different attributes to future work.